When You Can Expect to Land a Job…

-If you haven’t been on the job hunt for awhile, I’m going to ask you to take a step back.
-A new job in a month’s time is not likely going to happen.
+If you haven’t been on the job hunt for a while, I’m going to ask you to take a step back.
+Landing a new job in a month’s time is most likely not going to happen.

 Don’t set yourself up for failure.
 Let’s take a look at what a BEST-case job-search timeline might look like.

 Let’s say that today you find a job and apply.
 You get an automated email from the company to let you know your application was received, and that if there’s a fit, you’ll hear from someone.